RitamRoa/Roa.ai/README.md

 basically learnt on api calling on how you can efficietly use it my roa.py file is perfect for that.
 Used ai for setting up flask and frontend YES I LOVE THE BITCHAT INTERFACE thank you so much jackjackbits i have hosted backend in google cloud, just open the index.html, wont work if you open up the above link.
-Used ai for setting up dockerfile cuz i knew too less about it. only 50 requests gemini bro please increase i want this to be used by my friends more:((((
+Used ai for setting up dockerfile cuz i knew too less about it.

 <img width="200" height="650" alt="image" src="https://github.com/user-attachments/assets/be9d8e58-b6cc-4081-a7e5-6f08eb8d3b6e" />